 Note: Art.
-7, § 2 was amended at the November 7, 1972 general election by 7, § 2, see Amendment 17.
+7, § 2 was amended at the November 7, 1972 general election by

+Amendment 59 (HJR 47).
+Prior amendment of Art.
+7, § 2, see Amendment 17.

 Art.
 2, Sec.
 24. Lotteries and Divorce.
 The legislature shall never grant any divorce.
 Lotteries shall be prohibited except as specifically authorized upon the affirmative vote of sixty percent of the members of each house of the legislature or, notwithstanding any other provision of this Constitution, by referendum or initiative approved by a sixty percent affirmative vote of the electors voting thereon.
 (L. 1971, p.
 1828, S. J. R. No. 5.)
 AMENDMENT 56.
 Approved November 7, 1972.